nomocas/babelute/README.md

 Fluent interfaces does not mean necessary Method Chaining.
 It's just one way to achieve it.
 And Method Chaining doesn't mean necessary Internal DSL.

-Fluent Internal DSL are much more about choosing right words with right semantics for optimaly expressing particular problems through readable and meaningful sentences.
+Fluent Internal DSL are much more about choosing right words with right semantics for optimally expressing particular problems through readable and meaningful sentences.
 Not simply chaining calls.

 Examples of Domain Specific Language expressed with Method Chaining :